festybee/onlineQuiz/README.md

 # Online Quiz

-This is an online quiz where users can answer a series of questions and get graded on their performance.
+This is an online quiz platform where users can answer a series of questions and get graded on their performance.

 The quiz will feature random selection of questions and would feature multiple-choice options and / or true / false questions.